xaviershay/xaviershay.com/README.md

 This is a static HTML site for xaviershay.com.

     bin/dev         # Serve locally on port 3000
-    bin/publish  # Publish to S3.
-AWS creds should be `.env`
+    bin/publish-v2  # Publish to S3. `aws login` should have succeeded.

 Redirects (and other config) are specified in `s3_website.yml`.